Review of all things Real Estate: The importance of a professional home inspection in a real estate transaction

 Did you know that sellers are required by California law to provide buyers with the history of repairs and known discrepancies when selling a property?
 Did you also know that lack of or incomplete disclosures are the most common reason for real estate lawsuits?
 A home inspection will protect the buyer and the seller against incomplete disclosures because the discrepancies will be known by the end of the inspection.

-Some clients object to paying for a home inspection.
-Because their agent is required by California law to perform an agent visual inspection, some clients feel that will suffice to make required disclosures.
-But considering that some agents don’t know the difference between a doorknob and a doorbell, it’d be risky to put absolute faith in the agent's visual inspection catching all the discrepancies.
+Some clients object to paying for a home inspection because their agent is required by California law to perform an agent visual inspection so some clients feel that will suffice to making required disclosures.
+But consider that some agents don’t know the difference between a doorknob and a doorbell, so it’d be risky to put absolute faith in the agent visual inspection catching all the discrepancies.

-When/why would a buyer pay for a home inspection?
-It is normally considered a buyer expense so the buyer will learn about the defects of the property to negotiate repairs.
-Most of the discrepancies called out during a home inspection will result in someone’s weekend project list after the transaction has closed, but if the discrepancies involve health or safety issues those are legitimate repairs to request.
+A home inspection is normally considered a buyer expense, so the buyer will learn about the defects of the property to negotiate repairs.
+Most of the discrepancies called out during a home inspection will result in someone’s weekend project list after the transaction has closed but if the discrepancies involve health or safety issues those are legitimate repairs to request.

 Examples of health issues would be inoperable toilets, sinks and/or garbage disposal.
 Safety issues are electrical and heating systems discrepancies.
 If a buyer doesn’t want to pay for a professional home inspection, all agents involved in the transaction will likely have the buyer clients sign a disclosure that states not having a professional home inspection is against the advice of all involved parties to the transaction; it’s that important.
-Plus, it helps protect the real estate professionals from future potential lawsuits.
+It helps protect the buyers and agents from future potential lawsuits.

 A buyer getting a home inspection is easy to understand, but why might a seller want to get a home inspection?
 It helps the seller know the true condition of the property plus it allows the seller to make repairs ahead of time without the pressure of an escrow.

 The way to think about a professional home inspection is to consider it an inexpensive home insurance to protect both buyer and seller from future lawsuits.
-The buyer will have current, up to date knowledge about the home’s condition and the seller will have full clarity of the home’s condition to help preclude legal issues in the future.
+Buyers will have current, up to date knowledge about the home’s condition and sellers will have full clarity of the home’s condition to help preclude legal issues in the future.